tula3and/short-substitution-cipher-solver/README.md

-# substitution-cipher-solver
+# short-substitution-cipher-solver
-Algorithm for solving monoalphabetic substitution ciphers
+Algorithm for solving short monoalphabetic substitution ciphers

 ## How to Install
 1. Make a virtual space for Python: `python -m venv venv`